KETAKISANTOSHNIKURE/DATA_ENGINEER_KETAKI/REALITY.md

 Good ✅:
 > “Migrated ETL logic from DataStage to PySpark on cloud,
-> improving scalability and performance”
+> orchestrated using Airflow DAGs, improving scalability and reliability”

 Rule:
 > Storytelling affects salary as much as skill.

 ---

-## 7️⃣ SOFT SKILLS THAT IMPACT PAY
+## 8️⃣ SOFT SKILLS THAT IMPACT PAY

 ### Explanation Skill (DAILY PRACTICE)
 Practice: